Injury & Malpractice Attorney Serving Clients Near Dallas, Ft. Worth, Plano, Arlington, Irving, North Texas & Arkansas

 A young woman suffers painful and disabling surgery on both lungs because her obvious symptoms of pneumonia are ignored until she was almost dead.

 A beloved grandmother dies because her heart attack is diagnosed as indigestion.
 A brother dies of sudden cardiac death literally seconds after doctors at a hospital declared him to be fine.

 In none of those medical malpractice cases did the doctors who made the mistake admit it to the family.
 It was only after our misdiagnosis lawyers were hired, and we reviewed the records, that what happened became clear.

-If you suspect that you or a family member have been the victim of medical malpractice, specifically a failure to diagnose a medication condition, there is only one way to know for sure—work with Polewski and Associates.
-When you choose our attorney, you can be comfortable knowing that you are choosing a board certified trial specialist with over 25 years of experience handling a wide variety of medical malpractice cases.
+If you suspect that you or a family member have been the victim of medical malpractice, specifically a failure to diagnose a medication condition, there is only one way to know for sure—contact a competent and experienced medical malpractice lawyer.
+When you call us, you can be comfortable knowing that you are choosing a board certified trial specialist with over 25 years of experience handling a wide variety of medical malpractice cases.
 Throughout his career, Mr. Polewski has handled almost every kind of medical malpractice case imaginable, including numerous failure to diagnose malpractice cases.